docrR/ArmCord-Windows-7/README.md

 Supermium Electron is currently a work in progress.
 Expect some caveats.

-This currently supports Windows 7 and Windows Vista (with Extended Kernel).
+This currently supports Windows 7, Windows Vista (with Extended Kernel), and Windows 8.x.

 How to reproduce this yourself:
 - Download the x64 Supermium Electron archive